mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Tomutova died in 908, passing the torch to her oldest child, who was crowned Margaret II.
-The Alkhalikois continued to play the long game and a succession of wise rulers paved the way towards a psychohistory- guaranteed victory over the Solomani.
+The Alkhalikois continued to play the long game and a succession of wise rulers paved the way towards a psychohistory-guaranteed victory over the Solomani.
 This was a game the Imperium had been preparing for since Artemsus wisely resisted the temptation to integrate Terra in the early 200s.
 Every psychohistorical prediction that